wittler-github/A_MD_Analysis_of_Insulin/README.md

-Small typo corrections for Thesis "A Molecular Dynamics Analysis of Insulin", all else should be consistent.
+Small typo corrections for Thesis "A Molecular Dynamics Analysis of Insulin", all else should be consistent \n

-Table 4.1: criteria is of course for rDA < 3.5 Å
+Table 4.1: criteria is of course for rDA < 3.5 Å.\n
 Table S6.4: Lower angles of course indicates for phi < 30 degrees.